All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 This chapter literally portrays the end of all things of our world—with an emphasis on the physical aspect of it, which may involve a combination of God’s direct judgment and the release of nuclear weapons (see commentary Rev 16).
+For an Old Testament view of this same end of the world judgment, read Isaiah chapter 13.
 This is immediately followed by the resurrection of those judged (all unbelievers), the Great White Throne Judgment (Rev 20:11-15), the Marriage Supper of the Lamb (Rev 19:7-9), and the Eternal Kingdom of the new heaven and new earth (Rev 21:1-3).

 Same Event: The judgment of “Babylon the great” is the destruction of the harlot (Rev 17:16-17); the harvest of the world, “the great winepress, of the wrath of God” (Matt 23:36-42; Rev 14:17-20); the sixth seal (Rev 6:12-17); the seventh trumpet (Rev 11:15-19); the seven bowl judgments (chapter 16); the war of Armageddon (Rev 16:13-16); the return of Christ in judgment (Rev 19:11-21); the war of Gog and Magog (Rev 20:7-10).
 These are not different events, but different views of the same event.